be-smals-thim/be-ebox-enterprise-integration-support/document_sender/document_sender.md

 This code allows the Document Sender to know that the publication he just made was to a recipient that never visited his e-Box.

 This is the preferred method for a Sender to determine if the User uses his e-Box or not.
-An alternative to this is to use the [e-Box Federation WS]() but this requires to integrate with annother web service and does not fit the "e-Box First" philosophy we are trying to push.
+An alternative to this is to use the [e-Box Federation WS](../federation/federation_ws.md) but this requires to integrate with another web service and does not fit the "e-Box First" philosophy we are trying to push.

 ### For the attention of